syncfusion-content/maui-docs/MAUI/DataGrid/performance.md

 {% endhighlight %}
 {% endtabs %}

-You can also download the entire source code of this from [GitHub](https://github.com/SyncfusionExamples/How-to-improve-scrolling-performance-in-.NET-MAUI-DataGrid).
+N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/How-to-improve-scrolling-performance-in-.NET-MAUI-DataGrid).

 ### Limitations

-* Implicit and explicit padding is not supported.
-[CellPadding](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html#Syncfusion_Maui_DataGrid_DataGridColumn_CellPadding) is applied to the left and right, but the top and bottom [CellPadding](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html#Syncfusion_Maui_DataGrid_DataGridColumn_CellPadding) of [DataGridCell](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCell.html) are determined by the content.
+* Both implicit and explicit padding are not supported.
+However, left and right padding will be applied based on the padding, while the top and bottom positions will be adjusted based on the content.

-* LineBreakMode is not supported.
+* `DataGridColumn.LineBreakMode` is not supported.

-* Accessibility does not work.

 * Runtime theme switching is not supported.

+* This is not supported for [DataGridTemplateColumn](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridTemplateColumn.html), [DataGridCheckBoxColumn](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCheckBoxColumn.html) and [DataGridImageColumn](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridImageColumn.html).